Skip to main content

 Belize News Post is supported by its audience.
 When you purchase through links on our site, we may earn an affiliate commission.
 Learn more.

-A simple fried snack, panades are a favorite of young and old alike.
+A simple fried snack, Belize panades are a favorite of young and old alike.
 Panades are yet another Belizean food like tamales that is often a community event to make and eat together.
 Essentially a corn tortilla folded in half with smoked fish filling, beans, or cheese.
-Panades are often assembled in an assembly line; the first person operates the tortilla press, the second adds the filling and folds the panada in half, and the third, does the frying.
+Panades are often assembled in an assembly line; the first person operates the tortilla press, the second adds the filling and folds the panada in half, and the third does the frying.
 The topping for panades is called cortido, a sauce made from White Vinegar, Onions, Salt, and Haberneros.
 This sauce gives each panada a kick and balances the fried flavor with an acidic spice.

 Prep Time 45 mins